chukiagosoftware/software-engineer-blog/content/pages/about.md

 ## MLOps :llama:

-MLops using Amazon, Google to enable and streamline training, labelling, deployment, data integrity and low-latency inference for mission-critical ML flows.
+MLops involves setting up repeatable and reliable pipelines for scalable data management, production deployment and observability.
+Generally this involves using tools such as Amazon Sagemaker, Google Vertex or OpenAI and defining workflows to  streamline training, labelling, deployment, data integrity and low-latency inference.
+Machine learning models require to be monitored for performance, reliability and stability and introduce a whole new set of production, development and infrastructure related requirements which can be handled using and expanding the SRE toolset.